 The Joule sous vide circulator holds temperature to two-tenths of a degree Fahrenheit (+/-0.2F).
 This is extremely accurate--as much accuracy as any chef will ever need.

 Power, measured in watts, is a measure of how fast an immersion circulator can bring a pot of water up to the set temperature.
 You may not think speed is important, since sous vide is not a fast-cook method to begin with.
-However, I've used both low-wattage circulators and high-wattage ones, and the difference is amazing.
-It can take up to half an hour longer for lower-powered circulators to heat a stockpot full of water.
+However, how fast the circulator can bring a pot of water up to cooking temperature is a major factor in how quickly you can get a meal on the table.

 At 1100 watts, the Joule ranks among the most powerful immersion circulators available.
 It also uses a different heating element than other circulators called a "thick film heater."
-This is quite efficient, so even though it's smaller than other circulators, the Joule is every bit as powerful.
+This thick film heater technology is very efficient, so even though Joule is smaller, it is also more powerful and faster than most other circulators on the market, particularly in this price range (i.e., less than $200).

 Immersion circulators can have buttons, dials, switches, and LED displays for the user interface.
 The Joule however, has none of these.